javo8a/ai-accelerator-examples/examples/models-as-a-service-3scale/README.md

 - **3scale API Management** as the API gateway for access control, rate limiting, and analytics.
 - **Model Serving Infrastructure** for hosting and serving machine learning models.
 - **OpenShift Data Foundation (ODF)** for persistent storage requirements.
-Red Hat OpenShift Data Foundation (ODF) is the recommended solution for providing RWX storage (i.e. RWX storage is required by 3Scale).
+Red Hat OpenShift Data Foundation (ODF) is the recommended solution for providing RWX storage (i.e., RWX or S3-compatible storage that is required by **3scale**).
 - **GitOps-based deployment** using ArgoCD for automated configuration management.

 ## Included Components